aeograg/dulce_erp/replit.md

 - **Stock Entry Duplicate Prevention:** Server-side validation to prevent duplicate entries for the same date, product, and store.

 - **Predetermined Delivery Feature**: Pre-configured delivery schedules for recurring store deliveries with editable quantities in a modal interface, automatically deducts from production center and adds to store inventory with inventory validation.

+- **Audit Fields (createdBy, createdAt, updatedAt)**: Comprehensive CRUD tracking on all major tables. `createdBy` captures the username of who created each record, `createdAt` and `updatedAt` track timestamps for compliance and debugging.
+Automatically populated via session-based user identification and database defaults.

 ## External Dependencies